Genomics-HSE/DAIseg.mex/README.md

 # Preparations of files

+Prepare file with ancestral alleles, use guide in the directory hg19/grch38 or download files from

 To read more details for files preparation see [readme][2].
 To avoid details use script
 ```bash
  ./full.preparation.sh hg19 22 path.to/file.bed n1 n2 n3 1000GP path.to/mex  path.to/europeans path.to/americans path.to/africans path.to/archaic name.out_vcf name.out_txt